Miss Champagne-Ardenne

 Miss Champagne-Ardenne is a French beauty pageant which selects a representative for the Miss France national competition from the region of Champagne-Ardenne.
 Women representing the region under various different titles have competed at Miss France since 1964, although the Miss Champagne-Ardenne title was not used regularly until 1994.

-The current Miss Champagne-Ardenne is Solène Scholer, who was crowned Miss Champagne-Ardenne 2022 on 14 October 2022.
+The current Miss Champagne-Ardenne is Ynès Lallemand, who was crowned Miss Champagne-Ardenne 2025 on 12 October 2025.
 No Miss Champagne-Ardenne titleholders have gone on to win Miss France.